News & Events

 BSc International Relations student, Jonah Foong, was awarded the James Stewart Cook Convocation Trust Prize.
 The Prize is awarded annually to the undergraduate student who achieves the highest mark for unit PS1172 Introduction to Political Science.

 On what spurred him on to success, Jonah said, “You hear this often but it’s true; there’s no substitute for hard work.
 Nobody can get by on genius alone.
-That and the fact that I had a wonderful lecturer in Ms Kas, who not only made my learning an enjoyable process, but was there to offer assistance whenever I needed it was an important factor.”
+That and the fact that I had a wonderful lecturer in Ms Kas, who not only made my learning an enjoyable process, but was there to offer assistance whenever I needed it.
+This was an important factor.”

 The second award was the Sebastian Danicic Prize which is awarded to the student with the best average grade for two Programming modules done in Year 1 and Year 2 in the Computing Programmes.
 It was won by BSc Computing and Information Systems student Nathan Gabriel De Flavis.